Career

 Stock Option Potential

 A successful IPO or acquisition could exceed a corporate lifetime salary in a short period.
-However, this is a low-probability bet and shouldn't be factored into expected value calculations.
+However, this is a low-probability bet and should not be factored into expected value calculations.
+Treat stock options as "nice if they pay off" and make your decision based on base salary and growth opportunities.

 Risks of Startup Transitions